Frequently Asked Questions

-Remedy Healthcare UK has partnered with ProActive Prosthetics, The Clavadel Centre and Kingston Rehabilitation Centre, as well as having close working relationships with many other healthcare providers.
+Remedy Healthcare UK has partnered with ProActive Prosthetics and Kingston Rehabilitation Centre, as well as having close working relationships with many other healthcare providers.
 We also have a network of colleagues who specialise in specific aspects of complex trauma rehabilitation, including nutritionists, pain management specialists, podiatrists, orthopaedic surgeons, plastic surgeons, radiologists and others.

 What experience do your clinicians have?

 Our clinicians have a wide range of experience of interdisciplinary rehabilitation of musculoskeletal injury.
 The majority have worked at the military rehabilitation unit, DMRC Headley Court and many have worked in other high performance environments, including elite sport.